vyomasystems-lab/riscv-ctb-challenge-gvillanovanm/challenge_level3/random_test/README.md

-Below is the corrected version of the README.md with improved English grammar:

-# Challenge: Random Test - Given Design (riscv_buggy)
+# Challenge 3 Level 1 (C3L1): Capture The Bug - Given Design (`riscv_buggy`)

-## Challenge Specification

-Use the AAPG to create an infrastructure that exposes the bug.
+This repository contains the verification infrastructure and results for the C3L1 challenge - Capture The Bug, which aims to expose bugs in the given design `riscv_buggy`.

-## Methodology Overview
+## Methodology

-The chosen method to verify the Design Under Test (DUT) was Functional Verification (FV).
-The use of FV is justified due to the infrastructure already in place, such as the AAPG generation, and the comparison method based on the diff command between the DUT and the Reference/Golden Model (refmod or spike).
-Other strategies, such as UVM or Formal Verification, can be used, but they require more software and RTL access.
+For verifying the Design Under Test (DUT), the Functional Verification (FV) methodology was chosen.
+This decision was based on the existing infrastructure, including the AAPG generation and the comparison method using the "diff" command between the DUT and the Reference/Golden Model (refmod or spike).
+Other strategies like UVM or Formal Verification could also be used, but they would require more software and RTL (Register Transfer Level) access.

-The basic steps of a **basic** Functional Verification flow are:
+The fundamental steps of the Functional Verification flow are as follows:

-1. Study Design.
+1. Study Design
-2. Define a Verification Plan (VP).
+2. Define a Verification Plan (VP)
-3. Implement the test.
+3. Implement the test
-4. Measure, refine, and validate the results.
+4. Measure, refine, and validate (Results)

-The process must be repeated if the VP's goals are not reached; otherwise, the verification is considered done.
-The process is described in detail in the following sections.
+The process should be repeated if the VP's goals were not reached, otherwise the verification is considered complete.
+This process is applied to the given design and described in detail in the next subsections.

-### Step 1: Study Design - riscv_buggy
+## STEP1 - Study Design

-riscv_buggy is a black-box RISC-V with support for RV32I and CSR instructions (this information was shared in slack).
-These instructions are presented in the Annex Section.
+The `riscv_buggy` is a black-box RISC-V processor that supports RV32I (RISC-V 32-bit base integer instructions) and CSR (Control and Status Register) instructions.

+Considering this level of knowledge about the system, a verification environment is implemented to test every instruction specified (RV32I and CSR instructions).
+The instruction set details are presented in the Annex section \cite{riscv_isa_vol1}.
+In a real scenario, much more should be considered.

+The next step is to define a Verification Plan.

-### Step 2: Verification Plan (VP)
+## STEP2 - Verification Plan (VP)

-In a basic Functional Verification process, a VP is a document that defines the coverage specification, the tests that must be implemented, and the test architecture.
-Based on the information about the DUT, Reference Model, and the AAPG tool, which aids in the tests creation, the coverage can be based on the expected instructions, and the tests will be based on the AAPG possibilities.
-The traditional verification architecture can be adapted with the used tools.
-These topics are discussed as follows.
+In general, the Verification Plan (VP) is a document that defines the coverage specification, the tests that need to be implemented, and the test architecture.

+Based on the information about the DUT, Reference Model (spike), and the AAPG tool, which assists in test creation, the coverage can be based on the expected instructions, and the tests can be designed to leverage the AAPG possibilities.
+In addition, the traditional verification architecture can be adapted with the available tools.
+These topics are presented further in the following subsections.

-#### Coverage Specification
+### Coverage Specification

-All instructions of the DUT (riscv_buggy), which is the RV32I set, and the CSR instructions must be verified.
-These instructions are presented in the Annex.
+The verification environment must measure the stimulated instructions and check if all instructions - RV32I and CSR - were covered.
+It's a stop criterion.

-#### Test Specification
+### Test Specification

-Controlling the kind of input to stimulate the DUT can help understand the cause of bugs.
-The AAPG allows different kinds of configuration; however, the focus will be on the below .yaml fields, and the other fields will be set to default with no exceptions being created.
-Each field below represents a distribution weight; zero means it will never be generated, if it's not zero, it will be generated according to the weight.
+In this context, the test specification was divided into 1) sequence generation and 2) test infrastructure (stimulus, comparison, and traceability).

+#### Sequences Generation

+The sequences should be created using the AAPG tool.
+The AAPG allows configuring the group of instructions, which is better to understand the bugs.
+It can be done by configuring the fields in the YAML file.
+These fields are presented below:

 ```
-# ISA
+total_instruction: <config>
 rel_sys.csr: <config>
 rel_rv32i.ctrl: <config>
 rel_rv32i.compute: <config>